timtimkaaa/MyObsidianRepoo/Projects in Progress/GUX Grocery locator/Research plan (Early Prototypes).md

 	- This data is being collected to help create an app that makes grocery shopping easier.
 Your answers will help us make the app easier for people to use.
 	- This is a simple prototype, so try to use your imagination to make it look more real to you.
 - Basic questions:
 	- Do you live close to any big grocery stores (like Auchan, Carrefour, Eurospar)?
+Ilya: no, mid yes
 	- Do you go there often and how often?
+		- 1 mb more /wk
 	- Do you usually go alone or with someone?
+		- alone
 	- Can you talk me through your usual day, on which you go shopping?
 	- Great!
 If you’re ready, let’s move on to the tasks you’ll be working on.
 - Prompt 1: Imagine you're at a store and you're struggling to find a product.
 Let's say you need vegan milk.
 Now open up the Grocery Locator app on your phone and try to find and locate it.